Lam Research (LRCX)

 The semiconductor capital (manufacturing) equipment group has become highly concentrated over the past decade.
 Suppliers have consolidated, and the increasing cost of innovation have made it unaffordable to almost everybody, except the largest companies, to produce leading edge chips.
 The result of the increased industry concentration has been higher operating margins and free cash generation through the cycle.
 Despite this structural improvement, the businesses can still be quite volatile, as demand fluctuations for the semiconductor equipment are magnified by the already cyclical nature of underlying semiconductor demand.
 Read More.
 Chip manufacturing is done in "batches" on a single round silicon disk, known as a "wafer".
 Multiple chips can be fabricated on a single wafer, which itself can cost over $10,000 today for the more advanced nodes.
 The actual chip fabrication process requires hundreds to thousands of steps that are executed at an atomic scale.
 From start to finish, including fabrication, testing and packaging, it can take 3 months to make a chip.
 The process to create a silicon wafer starts with sand, which is melted to extract silicon, then purified and formed into a cylinder, which is then sliced down into discs about 1mm thick that are then polished into wafers.
 Next, the wafers go to a semiconductor foundry and go through a process where successive layers of insulating, conducting, and semiconducting materials are stacked on top of one another to form many small complex interconnected 3D structures (wires, insulators, etc), with each layer consisting of 15-20 processes such as deposition, lithography, etching, stripping, testing, and cleaning.

-Examining a company’s long-term performance can provide clues about its quality.
+A company’s long-term sales performance can indicate its overall quality.
 Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Over the last five years, Lam Research grew its sales at a solid 12.3% compounded annual growth rate.
-Its growth beat the average semiconductor company and shows its offerings resonate with customers, a helpful starting point for our analysis.
-Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions.
+Luckily, Lam Research’s sales grew at an impressive 12.1% compounded annual growth rate over the last five years.
+Its growth surpassed the average semiconductor company and shows its offerings resonate with customers, a great starting point for our analysis.
+Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Lam Research Quarterly Revenue

-This quarter, Lam Research reported robust year-on-year revenue growth of 24.4%, and its $4.72 billion of revenue topped Wall Street estimates by 1.7%.
-Beyond the beat, this marks 4 straight quarters of growth, implying that Lam Research is in the middle of its cycle - a typical upcycle generally lasts 8-10 quarters.
-Company management is currently guiding for a 29.1% year-on-year increase in sales next quarter.
+This quarter, Lam Research reported robust year-on-year revenue growth of 27.7%, and its $5.32 billion of revenue topped Wall Street estimates by 1.6%.
+Beyond the beat, this marks 6 straight quarters of growth, showing that the current upcycle has had a good run - a typical upcycle usually lasts 8-10 quarters.
+Company management is currently guiding for a 18.8% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 4.9% over the next 12 months.
-Although this projection indicates its newer products and services will catalyze better top-line performance, it is still below the sector average.
+Looking further ahead, sell-side analysts expect revenue to grow 4.9% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and indicates its products and services will face some demand challenges.
 At least the company is tracking well in other measures of financial health.

 6. Product Demand & Outstanding Inventory